 1 good-sized bunch of kale – stalks discarded, leaves washed and chopped

-4 cups (960ml measure) of cooked cannellini beans
+4 cups (960ml measure) of cooked cannellini beans, rinsed and drained

 Optional – one or two Parmigiano Reggiano rinds

 Heat the olive oil in a large wide pan with a lid and sauté the sausage until browned; lift out with a slotted spoon and set aside.

 In the same pan, sauté the onion and garlic over a low heat until soft, then add the thyme and white wine.
 Bring to a rapid simmer until almost all the liquid has evaporated – add the cheese rind (if using).